ImperialCollegeLondon/safedata/build_notes.md

 Rscript vignette_objects.R
 ```

-### Check the code.
+### Check the code

 Releases start from the `develop` branch, with a bunch of commits that you want
 to release as a new version.
 Before you do anything, you should check that the
 current commit in `develop` is building correctly.

 There are three steps.
 First, the package contains a test suite, which currently
 only checks that network failures are handled gracefully.
 Those have to be passing
 before the package can be built so: